Sally Nelson Robins

-Biography
+Career

+Robins studied at the Eclectic Institute, Baltimore, Maryland.
+She was assistant librarian for the Virginia Historical Society and genealogical editor for the Richmond Times-Dispatch.
+She was a member of the Equal Suffrage League of Virginia.

+Robins died on February 4, 1925, in Richmond.
+She was buried at Ware Episcopal Church Cemetery.
+Her correspondence is held at the New York Public Library.

+Personal life

-Sally Nelson Robins was born on March 18, 1855, in Gloucester County, Virginia.
-She studied at the Eclectic Institute, Baltimore, Maryland.
+Robins was born on March 18, 1855, in Gloucester County, Virginia.
 She was descended from Thomas Nelson.
 She married William Todd Robins in 1878; they had six children, including a son, Augustine Warner Robins.
 They moved to Richmond.
-She was assistant librarian for the Virginia Historical Society.
-She was genealogical editor for the Richmond Times-Dispatch.
-She was a member of the Equal Suffrage League of Virginia.

-Sally Nelson Robins died on 4 February 1925 in Richmond.
-She was buried at Ware Episcopal Church Cemetery.

-Her correspondence is held at the New York Public Library.